Register to Vote

 If you move to a different county, you may need to update your driver’s license address before you can update your voter registration.
 You can update your voter registration automatically when updating your driver’s license.

-If you do not have an Arizona license, you will need to provide one of the following documents to establish proof of citizenship: A.R.S. § 16-166.
-You would need to fill out a paper voter registration form and attach a copy of one of the forms of ID below, then mail to your County Recorder.
+If you do not have an Arizona license, you will need to provide one of the following documents to establish proof of citizenship.
+You will need to fill out a paper voter registration form and attach a copy of one of the forms of ID below, then mail to your County Recorder.
+For some County Recorders, you may also be able to email the documentation.
+Contact information for all Arizona County Recorders is available through the Secretary of State’s website here.

 However, in May 2021, SB1485 changed the eligibility criteria for mail in ballots.
 The list is now called the Active Early Voter List (AEVL) because voters must actively participate in elections in order to continue receiving a mail-in ballot.